npujol/npujol.github.io/Informatic/linux/processing-content/wc.md

 ## WC - Text Processing

 The `wc` command is a commonly used tool in Unix or Linux that allows users to count the number of bytes, characters, words, and lines in a file or in data piped from standard input.
 The name `wc` stands for `word count`, but it can do much more than just count words.
 Common usage of `wc` includes tracking program output, counting code lines, and more.
-It`s an invaluable tool for analyzing text at both granular and larger scales.
+It's an invaluable tool for analyzing text at both granular and larger scales.

 Below is a basic usage example for `wc` in Linux: